aefrank25/COVID-19_Mental_Health_Analysis/README.md

 *Note*: Due to licensing, the data cannot be redistributed here.
 Please download it directly from Kaggle and place it in the main directory.

 ### Processed Data
 The specific file used for our analysis, after initial data cleaning, is located in the `CIS 591_Indicators of Anxiety and Depression Data.csv` file.
 This file includes the dataset in a format ready for analysis.
+There is also an Excel file included, with the data organized.

 ## Technologies Used
 - **Excel**: Used for initial data cleaning, inspection, and preliminary analysis, including handling missing values, removing duplicates, and organizing data for further